-Milton became built up in the late 19th century and Eastney became built up between 1890-1905.
+Milton was built up in the late 19th century and Eastney was built up between 1890-1905.
 North End began to grow after 1881 when a horse-drawn tram began to operate between Portsmouth and the village of Cosham, north of Portsea Island.
 By 1910 the area was built up.

 By 1900 the population of Portsmouth was 190,000 about the same as it is today.

 Like all cities in the 19th century, Portsmouth was dirty and unhealthy.
 In 1848-49 more than 800 people died in a cholera epidemic.